 An Asian conical hat is an accessory that runs by many names across both Asian and Western culture.
-The Vietnamese name it nón lá (which translates to leaf hat), whilst countries such as China, Indonesia, Cambodia, Laos and the Philippines all have their own individual names for these amazing items.
-There are multiple English names for the hat, which you may be slightly more familiar with including rice hat, bamboo hat and even coolie hat.
+The Vietnamese name is nón lá (which translates to leaf hat), whilst countries such as China, Indonesia, Cambodia, Laos, and the Philippines all have their own individual names for these amazing items.
+There are multiple English names for the hat, which you may be slightly more familiar with including rice hat, bamboo hat, and even coolie hat.

 As you are traveling through Vietnam or neighboring countries, you will see the hats in daily use and will be tempted to use them as well.
 Go for it!
 Not only will they protect you from the sun, but will help blend in with the crowd, and become a lovely souvenir afterward.

 Conical hats are believed to have originated in Vietnam, despite their common use all around Asian countries.
 The first materialization of this hat was over 3000 years ago.
 There is a deep story tied to the origin of this wonderful piece from the history of growing rice in Vietnam.
 Rumored that a giant woman from the sky wanted to protect mankind from a flood of rain, she sported a hat made of four round shaped leaves to protect her from the downpour.
 The Vietnamese attempted to mimic her efforts using palm leaves.
 Stitched together to create a hat, they built a model which is now famously known as nón lá.
 Since the first model, the design of size and shape has differed greatly, with now more than 50 different versions found in the world.
 Traditionally, women wore higher cones with smaller rims whilst men wore hats with larger rims up to 1 meter in diameter!